State Street calls for women on corporate boards worldwide

 By Ross Kerber

-BOSTON, Jan 12 (Reuters) - Asset manager State Street Corp STT.N will expect all portfolio companies worldwide to have at least one woman on their boards, an executive said, expanding a policy previously focused on developed markets.
+BOSTON, Jan 12 (Reuters) - Asset manager State Street Corp STT.N will expect all portfolio companies worldwide to have at least one woman on their boards, executives said, expanding a policy previously focused on developed markets.

 In a letter to directors released on Wednesday, Cyrus Taraporevala, CEO of State Street Global Advisors, said the new policy effective this year builds on previous actions to push boardroom diversity.
 These include its backing for the well-known "Fearless Girl" statue in Manhattan, installed 2017 ahead of International Women's Day.